 Net Sales.
 The Company operates and manages its business in two principal business segments - Wholesale and Retail.
 The Company also operates in two geographic locations - United States and International.
 The Company divides its watch brands into three distinct categories: luxury, accessible luxury and licensed brands.
 The luxury category consists of the Ebel and Concord brands.
 The accessible luxury category consists of the Movado and ESQ Movado brands.
-The licensed brands category represents brands distributed under license agreements and includes Coach, HUGO BOSS, Juicy Couture, Lacoste, Tommy Hilfiger and beginning in the first quarter of fiscal 2014, certain trademarks owned by Ferrari S.p.A.
+The licensed brands category represents brands distributed under license agreements and includes Coach, HUGO BOSS, Juicy Couture, Lacoste, Tommy Hilfiger and Scuderia Ferrari.